 Patients with residual neurologic deficits should be given repetitive, intermittent hyperbaric treatments and may require several days to reach maximum improvement.

 Complications of recompression therapy

 Recompression therapy can cause problems similar to those that occur with barotrauma Overview of Barotrauma Barotrauma is tissue injury caused by a pressure-related change in body compartment gas volume in air-containing areas.
-During ascent, gas expansion affects the lungs and gastrointestinal (GI)... read more , including ear and sinus barotrauma Ear and Sinus Barotrauma Barotrauma is tissue injury caused by a pressure-related change in body compartment gas volume.
+During ascent, gas expansion can affect the lungs and gastrointestinal... read more , including ear and sinus barotrauma Ear and Sinus Barotrauma Barotrauma is tissue injury caused by a pressure-related change in body compartment gas volume.
 It can affect the ear (causing ear pain, hearing loss, and/or vestibular symptoms) or the sinuses... read more .
-Myopia can occur after 20-30 hyperbaric treatments that is usually reversible.
+Myopia can occur in patients receiving multiple (> 20) hyperbaric treatments for chronic conditions and is usually reversible after cessation of hyperbaric oxygen, typically at a rate similar to its onset.
 Rarely, pulmonary barotrauma Pulmonary Barotrauma Barotrauma is tissue injury caused by a pressure-related change in body compartment gas volume.
 Factors increasing risk of pulmonary barotrauma include certain behaviors (eg, rapid ascent, breath-holding... read more , pulmonary oxygen toxicity, hypoglycemia, or seizures result.
 Sedatives and opioids may obscure symptoms and cause respiratory insufficiency; they should be avoided or used only in the lowest effective doses.

 Contraindications to recompression therapy